dfelinto/blender-manual/manual/modeling/objects/duplication/dupliverts.rst

 the petals in a flower).

-.. admonition:: Download example .blend file
+.. note:: Download example .blend file
-   :class: note

    You can download a file with the examples described on this page.
 In `this .blend <http://wiki.blender.org/index.php/:File:Manual-2.5-DupliVerts-Examples.blend>`__, the first example, a monkey parented to a circle is on layer 1; while a tentacle parented to an icosphere is on layer 2.
 The files was made using Blender 2.55.1 (r33567).